orazionelson/easteregg/README.md

 easteregg
 =========

-An easter egg made with CSS3 and jQuery
+An easter-egg made with CSS3 and jQuery

-Read the post at www.nelsondev.bolgspot.it
+Read the post at http://nelsondev.blogspot.it/2014/04/easter-eggs-in-css3-and-bit-of-jquery.html

-View the sample www.nelsonweb.it/easteregg/
+View the sample www.nelsonweb.it/eastereggcss/